stefpi/stefpi.github.io/src/markdown/projects/gridworld2.md

 - On-policy TD control and Off-policy TD control follow the given SARSA and Q-learning definitions respectively.

 <br>
-All methods have a plotting function that shows the policy they have generated and this can be seen in the jupyter notebook submitted.

 ### Hyper Parameters